This tropical pina colada green smoothie is not only delicious, but it’s also full of nutrients – an easy way to increase your fruit and veg intake.

 How much honey you add will depend on your personal tastes and the sweetness of the banana and pineapple.
 Start with none and add it in as you like.

-1 tsp. of natural peanut butter (optional)
+- 1 tsp. of natural peanut butter or other nut butter (optional)

-1 – 2 tsp. of honey or to taste (optional)
+- 1 tsp. of honey or to taste (optional)

-filtered water to desired consistency (or more coconut milk)
+- filtered water to desired consistency (or more coconut milk)

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.